mohammed183/MiniShell/readme.md

 # MINI SHELL program
-## Goal:
+## Intro:
-#### Creating a Mini Shell program Where the commands are parsed using lex and yacc.
+#### Creating a Simple Shell program Where the commands are parsed using lex and yacc.
 These commands are executed using C code.
 ## Structure Used
 #### We Used a Command structure and Simple Command Structure found in `command.h` file.
 Where a Command is a list of simple commands in addition to there input and output files.
 > This is how these structs look like